isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 ### Positive Response:
-If the access to the service is granted, a possitive response is sent.
+If the access to the service is granted, a positive response is sent.

 Sample response: